-What Can I Make with Japanese Non-Gluten Rice Flour?
+Famous Recipes That You Can Make with Japanese Gluten-Free Rice Flour

-Over the past few years, there has been a sharp rise in the popularity of non-gluten and gluten-free products.
-Shoppers with Celiac disease or a gluten sensitivity, along with those who are simply looking to enjoy a healthier diet, are swapping out common foods for options with far less gluten – including Japanese non-gluten rice flour.
+Over the past few years, there has been a sharp rise in the popularity of gluten-free products, specially Japanese gluten-free rice flour.
+Shoppers with Celiac disease or a gluten sensitivity, along with those who are simply looking to enjoy a healthier diet, are swapping out common foods for options with far less gluten – including Japanese gluten-free rice flour.

 For people with gluten sensitivity or Celiac disease, consuming gluten can lead to some unfortunate side effects.
 This protein can cause bloating, constipation, headaches, and a number of other uncomfortable symptoms, so it should be no surprise that these individuals seek to avoid gluten as much as possible.

 Of course, avoiding gluten is not always an easy feat; this protein is present in most products that use barley, wheat, and rye, including breads, pasta, cereals, and even beer.
 How can people avoid consuming gluten in their everyday diets?
 One simple way is to use gluten-free varieties of their favorite foodstuff.